silky/chrisdone-homepage/posts/haskell-lang.markdown

 [^3]: That means that you won't nitpick design decisions, bike shed
       about the theme, organization, choice of picture in the landing page, etc.

+[^4]: Maybe type-classes and monads might be of interest because both
+      where pioneered by Haskell and, at least in their native support, are both peculiar to Haskell.